 Aside from the legal issues, one of the principal criticisms levied at wearables is their lack of aesthetic appeal.
 Often seen as ugly and cumbersome, many have questioned the wearability of tech.

 The majority of companies seem to focus on the engineering challenges and neglecting the ‘cultural engineering’ required to make devices visually appealing or fashionable.

 It does appear that developers are now beginning to listen to these critics.
-A few US tech giants have publically hired senior executives from luxury brands to assist in developing more attractive models of smartwatches.
+A few US tech giants have publicly hired senior executives from luxury brands to assist in developing more attractive models of smartwatches.
 Similarly, a high profile brand of infotainment glasses is said to be working with a luxury eyewear brand to produce a new model of its former release, much ridiculed for lacking aesthetic quality.

 This convergence looks set to continue with even high-end clothing manufacturers working with technology companies to develop clothing which contains sensors and wireless circuitry.

 While this is currently at the stage of embedding or integrating sensors and chips into clothing so they are not noticeable, the ultimate aim is to weave digitally enabled fabrics that are washable like any other fabrics we wear.

 Are we finally seeing the ‘wear’ bought into ‘wearables’?